 While Peter is in college, I widened my search with Hongkong as my first stop over.
 I searched for jewelries to sell, I stayed with 2 other friends for two months.
 As we explored HongKong, we became like natives.
 I had fun as I enjoyed the rest of the East, Indonesia, Malaysia, Thailand.
 After Juaning died, I decided to stay in New York.
 In the land of milk and honey, I have nothing but me, as Irene, and my God.
 Still, money came easy in dollars.
 I did

 In another time, fire comes to Divisoria sporadically.
-One day, a big fire in gulped/destroyed the whole place.
+One day, a big fire destroyed the whole place.
 My stall was spared before my eyes, fire stopped before it reached my place.
 It was something I never could understand, but I believed that God was with me, indeed.
-I stayed in this business for 12 years, starting with remnants in a stall to a “bodega” and doing wholesale.
-The money was good, I got my house back and was able to buy a car, my first. ~MDS
+I stayed in this business for 12 years, starting with remnants in a stall for retail to a “bodega" for wholesale.

 I met Donya Trining in the bus one day.
-As we pass by the vast fields along the highway, she told me that, the farms are for sale.
-She told me that its Dr. Jose Leviste, his brother, who is the owner.
+As we passed by the vast fields along the highway, she told me that, the farms are for sale.
+She told me that its Dr. Jose Leviste, his brother, who is the owner and in-charged.
 I felt an instant love for this place.
 My imagination flew as wide and wild with a dream: “This land is mine!”
 I instantly built a house to become my haven and paradise, with my garden of flowers, and a business in my dreams, the chicken farm.
-I saw my life as if I were already there.
+I saw my life as if I was already there, so real.
 The feeling was good that I do not want to let go, then I asked God, like a child if I can have it, because I love it.
 “Ama, ibigay mo po ito sa akin”.(Please God, give this to me!”)

 I do not know what happened, I just found myself looking for Dr. Jose P, Leviste, a rural doctor.
 I told him, “I want to buy his land, but I have no money.”
 And further told him, “but the bank has money”.
 And very surprised, because I am so young, he asked me, “What will you do with the land?”
 I showed him my plan for a poultry farm.
 Surprised again, he asked me” Where did you learn about poultry?
 “And I told him, “from Donya Trining, your sister”.
 He asked me if there is anybody who will help me with the loan, I told him “Yes!”
 In a blink of an eye, he called the lawyer to sign the papers including the title to the land that will soon become mine and home to Irene Lumbrera Farms.

-The following Monday is not an ordinary day, there is a typhoon.
+The following Monday was not an ordinary day, there was a typhoon.
 When I reached the Development Bank of the Philippines in Makati, I was soaking wet, my small umbrella cannot do anything, or perhaps the rain was God’s blessing?
 When I reached the receptionist, she asked me, “Who are you looking for?
 It’s so early and raining!”
 When I entered in the office, I saw a man standing in one corner by the window, then he faced me as I asked in surprise, “You are the president of this bank?
-Why you did not tell me?”
+Why did you not tell me?”
 He responded, “You did not ask.
 See the name on my table?”
 And that was the shortest and sweetest personal “fling” I had with Dr. Leviste, the breaking of formality and the beginning of a business deal.
-We asked for a million-peso loan and received only 850,000 to safeguard my investment in case things will not turn out right.
+We asked for a million-peso loan for almost 20 hectares of land and received only 850,000 to safeguard my investment in case things will not turn out right.
 I returned to Lipa with wings on my feet.
 I started the farm as I imagined it in my dreams.
 The house became my paradise, a prairie in the meadow, with God’s light shining bright in all the rays of the sun.
 I paid off the loan in 6 months!

 There was a big fishing boat that was on docked because they cannot go fishing, it was high tide.
 I met the captain who knew about fishing and helped me learn since he has no job either.
 Then, I spoke to the owner who cannot believe that I am so determined to go deep sea fishing because I am a woman.
 I hired him and the fishing boat for a hundred thousand pesos.
 “When its high tide in this area, it must be low tide on the other side.
 Then that’s where we are going for the catch.”